Obtaining Workable Child Custody Arrangements

-To address the need for parents to work together when they separate or divorce, many counties require participation in parenting skills seminars before custody is determined.
-Allegheny County has the Generations Program, which involves an educational seminar and mediation.
+To address the need for parents to work together when they separate or divorce, many counties require participation in parenting skills seminars and alternate dispute resolution before custody is determined.
+The goal is to settle custody cases without putting the parties and their children through a custody trial.
+Allegheny County has the Generations program, which involves an educational seminar and mediation.
 Butler County has Lifesteps.
 Other counties have similar programs, and it is helpful to have a lawyer who understands the differences between them.

 At McMorrow Law, LLC, we take child custody cases throughout southwestern Pennsylvania.
-Our Pittsburgh child custody attorney is familiar with the county parenting programs and can help you understand what is required before you take legal action.
+Our Pittsburgh child custody attorneys are familiar with the county parenting programs and can help you understand what is required before you take legal action.
 We represent fathers, mothers, grandparents and third parties in custody cases.

 Under Pennsylvania law, custody is determined by what is in the best interest of the child.
 In most circumstances, the child’s best interests are served when parents work together to reach a custody and parenting schedule agreement.
 In Pennsylvania, custody may be physical and/or legal.
 Physical custody determines with which parent the child will live and may include shared custody, primary custody, partial custody or joint custody.

 Legal custody gives a parent the right to make decisions regarding issues such as education, health care and religion.
 Legal custody may also be shared between spouses or be sole, and may be integrated into any type of physical custody arrangement.